-At the 2022 annual meeting, stockholders will vote on the election of thirteen (13) directors.
+At the 2023 annual meeting, stockholders will vote on the election of fourteen (14) directors.
 H. Edward Hanway currently serves as the Board's Independent Chair.
-In accordance with the mandatory retirement provisions in our Governance Guidelines, the Board has determined that Marc Oken will not stand for re-election at the May 2022 annual meeting.
+In accordance with the mandatory retirement provisions in our Governance Guidelines, the Board has determined that R. David Yost will not stand for re-election at the May 2023 annual meeting.

-The only member of management who serves on the Board is Daniel S. Glaser, the Company's President and Chief Executive Officer.
+The only member of management who serves on the Board is John Q. Doyle, the Company's President and Chief Executive Officer.
 The position of chairman of the Board has been held by an independent director since 2005.
 The Board believes that this currently is the best leadership structure for the Company.
+The Independent Chair provides leadership to the Board and has responsibilities including those outlined in our Guidelines for Corporate Governance.
+The Board generally believes that the Chair should be an independent director, unless the Board concludes that the interests of the Company and its stockholders would be better served by combining the roles of Chair and CEO.